Concept for a food ordering website

 so that I have a good variety in my menu plan.

-Before moving onto high-fidelity wireframes and mocks, I wanted to get a feel for what the core of the app would look like when put in front of me.
+Before moving onto high-fidelity wireframes and mocks, I wanted to get a feel for what the app's core would look like when put in front of me.

 From Paper to Digital